FlowCI/docker-install/README.md

-# Install from Docker within 5 mins
+# Install from Docker in 2 mins

 ## Per-requirements